-The basic mechanism of how fire blankets work is by ‘suffocating’ the fire.
+Fire blankets work is by essentially “suffocating” the fire.
 They are designed to cut off the fire’s oxygen supply, without which it cannot keep burning.
 When you use a fire blanket on an incipient (newly started) fire, the special material smothers it completely, ensuring no further contact is made with the surrounding air.

 Moreover, fire blankets are exceptionally useful for people who are physically impaired, perhaps due to old age, disabilities, or medical conditions.
 Since they cannot get away from the fire quickly, an alternative is to use a fire blanket until help arrives.